-There are numerous chemical disinfection products available which are sold as tablets, liquids or powder.
+There are numerous chemical disinfection products available which are sold as tablets, liquids, or powder.
 The most common purification substances are based on the oxidising effects of halogens.
 Chlorine and iodine are the halogens used in water disinfection.
-According to European guidelines, iodine should not be used because of possible side effects especially in the case of a non-diagnosed thyroid problem, making chlorine the recommended substance in chemical field water disinfection.
-Therefore, this recommendation focuses on a detailed description of chlorine-based products below.
-Another method is the production of mixed oxidants species by electrolysis of a salt solution which will also not be described in detail because up to now it is not very common in field use.
-Further techniques of chemical water disinfection include hydrogen peroxide and potassium permanganate which are. however, not recommended anymore (see chapter "Insufficient methods" below).
-Ozone is used to disinfect water on a larger scale.
-These systems are too heavy and too big to be carried along while travelling or climbing.
-But they provide safe water for tourists and locals in several regions of the world (e.g. Annapurna Circuit).
+According to European guidelines, iodine should not be used because of possible side effects (especially regarding undiagnosed thyroid problems), making chlorine the recommended substance in chemical field water disinfection.
+Another method is the production of mixed oxidant species by electrolysis of a salt solution which will not be described in detail because until now it is not very common in field use.
+Further techniques of chemical water disinfection include hydrogen peroxide and potassium permanganate which are not now recommended (see chapter "Inadequate methods" below).
+Yet another chemical method of water disinfection is ozone.
+In the past it had only been used on a larger scale in stationary facilities for example in the Annapurna Region providing safe water for tourists and locals.
+New developments are entering the market, making ozone usable in portable devices but since there are no independent data on these devices as yet the commission decided to keep them under review (see also 5.2.4).